A semiparametric scale-mixture regression model and predictive recursion maximum likelihood: Background

-\subsection{Nonparametric mixtures}
+\subsubsection{Nonparametric mixtures}

-PR is a fast, stochastic algorithm, designed for estimating mixing distributions in nonparametric mixture models.
+PR is a fast algorithm designed for recursive estimation of mixing distributions in nonparametric mixture models.
 It was first proposed as an alternative to Markov chain Monte Carlo methods in fitting Bayesian Dirichlet process mixture models \citep{nqz, newton02}.
 To summarize the general case, let $y_1,\ldots,y_n$ be iid with density $f(y)$, where $f=f_\psi$ is modeled as a mixture $\int_\U p(y \mid u) \psi(u) \,\lambda(du)$, $p(y \mid u)$ is a known kernel, and $\psi$ is an unknown density with respect to a dominating $\sigma$-finite measure $\lambda$ on $\U$.
 The PR algorithm estimates $\psi$ and $f_\psi$ as follows.

 \begin{PRalg} Initialize the algorithm by choosing a $\lambda$-density $\psi_0$ and a sequence of weights $\{w_i: i \geq 1\} \subset (0,1)$.
 For $i=1,\ldots,n$, repeat the following steps. \begin{enumerate} \item Compute the mixture density: